SRserves85/avro-to-python/README.rst

 CLI

-- [X] Wrap Writer and Reader into one cli commmit
+- [X] Wrap Writer and Reader into one cli commit
 - [X] Add pip install option (would include all files to pip install compiled package)
 - [ ] Add better --help documentation